 1. ALMOND EXTRACT Almond extract, when added to the cake batter (any flavor of cake – but especially vanilla) brings out that “wedding flavor” that a lot of wedding cakes have.
 She says that the “almond extract” trend dates back to the 1970’s when bakeries first started adding it to wedding cakes – for unknown reasons.

 2. UNDERBAKE Underbaking the cakes let them have a delicate and yet moist crumb when completely cool.
-Most people don’t know…but cakes continue baking in their pans until completely cool.
+Most people do not know…but cakes continue baking in their pans until completely cool.
 She recommends underbaking only about 2 minutes.
 Any longer and the center will be runny – do not eat a runny cake!
-(Unless it’s a “molten lava cake” which is an entirely different story…)
+(Unless it is a “molten lava cake” which is an entirely different story…)

 3. MILK NOT WATER Adding MILK instead of water, will give the cake a little more “taste” than if it was made with water.
 Check for milk allergies first though of course, before doing this step.